stefanoborini/book-modelviewcontroller/02_mvc_variations/variations_on_the_triad/10_model_view_adapter.md

 common in Apple OSX Cocoa Framework.

-Let's examine the code for our standard example.
-The Model is unchanged: stores rotations per minute information and notifies about changes
+Let's examine the code for the Engine example.
+The Model is unchanged: it stores rotations per minute information and notifies about changes

 ```python